NTIA Official Acknowledges Clear Preference for Fiber in Infrastructure Deployment Program

 “Fiber is future proof.
 If we put something in the ground, we know we are only going to have to put in the ground once.”

 Berke was speaking at the kickoff of Fiber Connect here, the trade show of the Fiber Broadband Association.
-Attendance at the show nearly doubled versus last year, rising from a still-substantial 1,500 attendees last June to 2,854 registrants for this year’s conference as of Friday.
+Attendance at the show jumped from 2,041 attendees last June to 2,854 registrants for this year’s conference as of Friday.

 Fiber Broadband Association CEO Gary Bolton used his welcoming remarks to take a victory lap for the association.

-Note: Correction: An earlier version of this story misstated the amount of Fiber Connect attendees in 2021.
-The number was 2,041, not about 1,500.
-The story has been corrected.